fanpu/blog/courses.md

 - &#11088; 15-641 [**Computer Networks**](https://computer-networks.github.io/fa21/), [Peter Steenkiste
 ](http://www.cs.cmu.edu/~prs/)

+  I dedicated an [entire post]({% post_url 2022-08-15-cmu-computer-networks-review %}) to review this course.
+Trust me, it's worth a read!
+But the TLDR is this course is very different from other systems courses, and you will likely stand to gain a lot from it even if you already have a lot of systems experience.

 - 15-317 [**Constructive Logic**](http://www.cs.cmu.edu/~crary/317-f21/), [Karl Crary](http://www.cs.cmu.edu/~crary/)

+  It can be hard to see how this class is relevant without subsequently taking other PL classes.
+I found the theoretical foundations gained from this course immensely helpful for preparing for 15-312 and 15-819.
+However, if you are only planning to take a single PL class, I would recommend another course that is more immediately applicable.

 - 15-356 [**Introduction to Cryptography**](https://www.cs.cmu.edu/~15356-f21/), [Elaine Shi](http://elaineshi.com/)